Randomized interventional effects in semicompeting risks, with application to a hematopoietic cell transplantation study: Discussion

-We point out some challenges and future study directions.
+We highlight some challenges and outline future study directions.
 First, the treatment effects in our article are time-dependent.
 Summarizing the treatment effects into a scalar, like the hazards ratio, odds ratio, and restricted mean survival time lost, is possible.
+However, a scalar of treatment effect may lose information.
+Choosing a proper estimand to reflect the overall treatment effect requires respecting clinical interest.
+Hypothesis tests with $P$-values are also beneficial for summarizing the confidence of the detected treatment effects.
 Second, apart from the one-dimensional frailty, there can be more complex unmeasured confounding.
-Auxiliary variables like instrumental and negative control variables may help recover the information in unmeasured confounding.
+Auxiliary variables, such as instrumental and negative control variables, may help recover information about unmeasured confounding \cite{Rudolph2024Using, li2025regression}.
 Third, efficient and multiply-robust estimation methods are appealing.
-Likelihood-based estimation is sometimes time-consuming, while working models of marginal distributions can be computationally more efficient.
-However, due to the complexity of time-varying confounders and the complexity of the distribution of random draws, it could be challenging to derive efficient influence functions and construct an efficient estimator of the treatment effects from working models.
+Likelihood-based estimation can be computationally demanding, although it is efficient when all models are correctly specified.
+Multiply robust estimation can incorporate working models of marginal distributions and the propensity score, which is usually computationally more efficient.
+However, due to the complexity of time-varying confounders and the distribution of random draws, deriving efficient influence functions and constructing an efficient estimator of treatment effects from working models can be challenging.
+Fourth, interval censoring is common for time-to-event data.
+It is interesting to establish identifiability and propose estimators with desired asymptotic properties when the intermediate event is subject to interval censoring.